apisearch-io/docs/ui/reference.md

 Parameters:

 * target: is the dom selector, it can be an ID, or a class.
-This setting is mandatory
+This setting is mandatory.
 * placeholder: the default html input placeholder.
-* autofocus: when set to true, the cursor is focused on the input.
-By default `false`
+* autofocus: when set to true, the cursor it's focused on the input.
+By default, `false`
 * autocomplete: enable autocomplete feature.
 When is enabled, some specific CSS style rules are applied to your search box, so you might need to fix some style properties.
 Use keys `tab` and `right` for autocompletion when a suggestion appears.
 Only viable when your items expose suggestions when are indexed.
-Check [this recipe](reference.md) more a specific configuration recipe.
+Check [this recipe](reference.md) for more documentation.
 * initialSearch: initial search value.
-Can be taken from the url (a parameter). or can be static, for example, if the field is configured but hidden.
-By default empty
+Can be taken from the url (a parameter). or can be static, for example, if the field it's not configured but hidden.
+By default, this parameter it's empty.
 * startSearchOn: is the minimum number of characters to start searching.
 Results will never be shown if the input has less than this value.
 By default, 0.
 * clearSearch: to show a clear search button to reset your search.
-By default `true`
+By default, `true`
 * withContainer: to wrap the search input with a div container.
 This is mandatory if you want a “clearSearch” button.
-By default `true`
+By default, `true`
 * classNames:
     * container: refers to the parent div containing the widget.
     * input: refers to the html input.